Fuzzing MLIR Compilers with Custom Mutation Synthesis: Background

-Listing \ref{lst:combine-context} highlights the changes required to adapt the code using \texttt{comb.add} from program $P_d$ to the context of program $P_r$.
+Listing \ref{lst:combine-context} highlights the changes required to adapt the code using \texttt{comb.add} from $P_d$ to $P_r$.
 To satisfy the def-use constraint, the values referenced as arguments to an operation (e.g. \texttt{\%0} on line 5) must be previously defined (e.g. \texttt{\%0} on line 3).
 To satisfy type consistency, the initially assigned types, such as \texttt{i4}, for \texttt{\%0} on line 3 must remain consistent in its subsequent references, such as its use as an argument and the resulting return type on line 5.

-To generate test cases that satisfy these constraints, one can write custom generators or refine new grammars to encode these constraints.
-However, this requires hand-coding the constraints of each operation defined in a dialect, and the cost is exacerbated for rapidly evolving projects---those that use MLIR---because the specialized grammar or custom generators will need to be updated as new dialect operations are added, modified, or removed.
+To generate test cases that satisfy these constraints, developers either must write a custom generator or define new refined grammars and then manually encode additional semantic constraints.
+However, this requires hand-coding the constraints of each operation defined in a dialect, and the cost is exacerbated for rapidly evolving projects with IR extensions---i.e. those that use MLIR---because the specialized grammar or custom generators will need to be updated as new dialect operations are added, modified, or removed.

 In this paper, we propose to \textit{automatically synthesize custom mutators}.
 Existing test cases of MLIR dialects demonstrate how the dialect-specific operations should be invoked.
-Our key insight is that \textit{these test cases implicitly encode the various constraints of MLIR dialects, e.g., def-use, operations' type signature}, and therefore, matching the code context would lead to a higher chance of successfully generating valid test cases.
-For example, the donor test case in Listing~\ref{lst:donor-ex} and the recipient test case in Listing~\ref{lst:recipient-ex} exhibit a structural similarity. \tool{} is able to identify such similarity and synthesize a parameterized mutation that captures the context of the operation \texttt{comb.add} in the donor test case.
-Applying the mutation, \tool{} produces a valid test case as shown in Listing~\ref{lst:combine-context}, which respects the dialect-specific constraints, and hence is able to exercise deeper logic in the MLIR compiler.
+Our key insight is that \textit{these test cases implicitly encode the various constraints of MLIR dialects, e.g., def-use, operations' type signature}, and therefore, matching the code context would lead to a higher chance of successfully generating valid inputs.
+For example, the donor test case in Listing~\ref{lst:donor-ex} and the recipient test case in Listing~\ref{lst:recipient-ex} exhibit structural similarity. \tool{} is able to identify such similarity and synthesize a parameterized mutation that captures the context of the operation \texttt{comb.add} in the donor test case.
+Applying the mutation, \tool{} produces a valid test case as shown in Listing~\ref{lst:combine-context}, which respects dialect-specific constraints, and hence is able to exercise deeper logic in a given MLIR compiler.